Pam Shriver: Career

 Shriver first came to prominence at the 1978 US Open where, as a 16-year-old amateur, she reached the women's singles final.
 She defeated the reigning Wimbledon champion Martina Navratilova in a semifinal.
 Shriver then lost to Chris Evert in the final.
 This early singles achievement proved to be the pinnacle of her singles success.
 Shriver also won her first career singles title in 1978 in Columbus, Ohio and won a total of 21 singles titles between 1978 and 1997.

 The 1978 US Open final was the only Grand Slam singles final of Shriver's career.
 She lost the next eight Grand Slam singles semifinals she played, four of them to Navratilova, two to Steffi Graf, and one each to Evert and Hana Mandlíková.

-In 2022 Shriver disclosed that she had been in a multi-year inappropriate relationship with her coach, Australian Don Candy, that started when she was a teenager.
+In 2022, Shriver disclosed that she had been in a multi-year inappropriate relationship with her coach, 50-year old Australian Don Candy, that started when she was a 17-year old girl.
 She chose to reveal the story in part because of her concern that there are ongoing issues with young tennis players being placed in vulnerable situations.

 Doubles

 Shriver achieved numerous successes in doubles tournaments with Navratilova, winning 79 women's doubles titles.
 Shriver won 112 career doubles titles overall and is one of six female players in the Open era to have won more than 100 career titles.

-Navratilova and Shriver formed one of the most successful women's doubles teams, capturing seven Australian Open, five Wimbledon, five US Open and four French Open titles.
+Navratilova and Shriver formed one of the most successful women's doubles teams, capturing seven Australian Open, five Wimbledon, four US Open and four French Open titles.
 In 1984, the pair captured all four major women's doubles titles, i.e. the "Calendar Grand Slam."
 This was part of a record 109-match winning streak between 1983 and 1985.
 The pair were named the WTA Tour's "Doubles Team of the Year" eight consecutive times from 1981 through 1988 and won the WTA Tour Championships title ten times between 1981 and 1992.

 Shriver won another women's doubles Grand Slam title at the US Open in 1991, partnering with Natasha Zvereva.
 She was also the 1987 French Open mixed doubles winner with Emilio Sánchez.
 She won all three gold medals (singles, women's doubles, and mixed doubles) at the 1991 Pan American Games in Havana, Cuba.
+Shriver also teamed with Zina Garrison to win the gold medal at the 1988 Olympics.

 Shriver reached the world No. 1 doubles ranking in 1985 and held it briefly before relinquishing it again to Navratilova, her playing partner.